Trubulica/Python-Data-Analysis/README.md

 # Python-Data-Analysis
-Data analysis and visualisation using Python to work with two datasets of homes for sale in Brazil.
-The goal was to determine if there are regional differences in the real estate market.
-A beginner project.

-Libraries used: matplotlib.pyplot, pandas and plotly.express
+Data analysis and visualisation using Python.